KrishnaTeja0002/Adihar/README.md

 # Adihar
 UI/UX design, backend development, and deployment of adihar tech solutions corporate website

+🚧 This project was developed as a freelance engagement.
+Due to confidentiality and contractual agreements, the source code cannot be shared publicly.

 The frontend of this application is built using React.js with Vite, focusing on performance, scalability, and a seamless user experience.